 Powder/Big Mountain Skis: 105mm+

 If you only plan on buying one ski and are an intermediate to advanced skier, we think that the true sweet spot for all-mountain use is the 88- to 100-millimeter range.
-The skis will be nimble enough to carve but wide enough to get some float in the deep stuff.
-Groomer skiers and East Coasters should look in the 70- to 90-millimeter range, and West Coasters in the 90- to 105-millimeter range.
-If you’re looking to get off piste in the deep snow, you can start at 105 and get all the way up to 130 millimeters.
+If you live in a climate with wetter snow like Washington state or Alaska, consider bumping up slightly into the 90- to 105-millimeter range.
+These skis will be nimble enough to carve but wide enough to get some float in the deep stuff.
+Groomer skiers and East Coasters should look in the 70- to 90-millimeter range.
+And if you’re looking to get off-piste in deep snow, you can start at 105 and go all the way up to 130 millimeters.

-If you are still looking for that perfect ski for this season, below are our top selections from the various categories.
-For even more picks, see our full articles on the best skis for beginners, intermediate skisall-mountain skis, women's all-mountain skis, powder skis, and backcountry skis.
+If you're still looking for that perfect ski for this season, below are our top selections from the various categories.
+For a wider look at the market, including detailed buying advice to help you choose the right setup for your needs, see our full articles on the best skis for beginners, intermediate skis, all-mountain skis, women's all-mountain skis, powder skis, and backcountry skis.

 Men’s/Unisex Skis